-Puppies are shown by appointment only because I'm not always here and I'm not always available to show puppies so we're not able to accommodate walk in's.
-I am frequently gone to vet appt's, airport for check in for puppies that fly and it takes many hours to book and complete paperwork for each puppy that requires air travel, I may have visitors already scheduled for puppy pickup, I spend a lot of hours cleaning, sanitizing, disinfecting, and changing bedding and those aren't tasks that can easily be interrupted, I have several hours of chores 7 days a week, I spend a lot of time grooming, a large time block is needed to shoot video of each puppy, do obedience training lessons, and take pictures then go through, crop, and send to all the buyers and post them on my website and other site's that I advertise on, from April to November it takes 2 full evenings or 1 whole Saturday to mow each week, inspector visits usually take about 4 hours so that only leaves time for chores on those days, I'm also the bookkeeper for our very busy diesel repair shop so extra time from January through March is needed to get ready for tax time.
+Puppies are shown by appointment only because I'm not always here and I'm not always available to show puppies so we're not able to accommodate walk in's or drop by's.
+I am frequently gone to vet appt's, airport for check in for puppies that fly and it takes many hours to book and complete paperwork for each puppy that requires air travel, I may have visitors already scheduled for puppy pickup, I spend a lot of hours cleaning, sanitizing, disinfecting, and changing bedding and those aren't tasks that can easily be interrupted, I have several hours of chores 7 days a week, I spend a lot of time grooming, a large time block is needed to shoot pictures & video of each puppy, do obedience training lessons, and take pictures then send to all the buyers and post them on my website and other site's that I advertise on, from March through November it takes 2 full evenings or 1 whole Saturday to mow each week, inspector visits usually take about 4 hours so that only leaves time for chores on those days, I'm also the bookkeeper for our very busy diesel repair shop so extra time from January through March is needed to get ready for tax time.
 Oh ... and I have a family to.
 Typically appointments are scheduled at 9 am or 10 am then 1 pm to 5 pm Monday - Friday and on Saturday I can usually accommodate 10 am to 5 pm appt's and 10 am to 4 pm on Sunday's unless I have trips to the airport scheduled for puppy check in.
-Monday - Friday I"m in the kitchen from 11 am to 1 pm getting lunch ready for our shop crew.
+Monday - Friday I"m in the kitchen from 10:30 am to 1 pm getting lunch ready for our shop crew.
 For safety reasons no appointments will be scheduled after dark.
 Airport check in's will always take priority on the schedule as there are many destinations that do not have a lot of choices for flights so on day's that require airport check in I can only do afternoon appointments.
 We also don't have room to accommodate more than one family here at a time so I don't double book that means it's very important that you keep the appointment time you schedule with me so we don't keep the next one's scheduled behind you waiting their turn.